sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-trigger/build-apps-workflow-trigger.md

 ### Create data variable
 Whenever we want to trigger a workflow, we need to send some data – in this case, the sales order information.

 So we will create a variable that will hold the information.
-The variable is based on the data resource, where we already defined the fields the workflow needs.
+A data variable is based on a specific data resource -- in this case the one to trigger our workflow -- and the variable's schema is automatically duplicated from the data resource.

 1. Back on the UI canvas, select **Variables**.